-Analyses Loadcase ...
+Analyses Loadcase...

-Attributes

-Support...

-• Select the Line at ground level on the right-hand side of the model (see previous image) and drag and drop the loading attribute Surface Excess Pore Water Pressure from the Treeview onto the selection for a Single loadcase named Loadcase 2.
+Attributes Support... • With the line at ground level on the right-hand side of the model still selected (see previous image), drag and drop the loading attribute Surface Excess Pore Water Pressure from the Source Treeview onto the selection for a Single loadcase named Loadcase 2.
+The applied loading will be visualised as shown below.